Although these will not really search everything, these tools will search for many books, articles, and more all with one search:

 General Statistics (including Education)

 For a more complete list of databases, see (also available from the library home page).
+You may also be interested in the more complete list of Education Databases.

 Don't give up if you don't see an icon for the full text!